run-o/talehopper/README.md

 - install dependencies: `npm install`
 - run the frontend with: `npm start`

+- when deploying, set the REACT_APP_API_URL env variable to point to the backend service

 ## Testing

 If running manually, run backend tests in the `/backend` folder: `python -m pytest`